Brickfix/Salesman01/README.md

 # Welcome to my Efficient Programming Course Hand-in

-This repository contains the entire code of the hand-in, including the file to generate the documentation.
+This repository contains the entire code of the hand-in, including the files to generate the documentation.

 ## Installation